LLM Defeated in Open-ended Problems

 The Real-World Evaluation Gap

-In our daily practice, we’ve noticed a consistent trend: Modern LLMs’ (etc. Deep Think) effectiveness in actual work environments isn’t nearly as outstanding as their amazing performance on traditional algorithmic benchmarks might imply.
+In actual working environment, a consistent trend has been noticed widely: Modern LLMs’ (etc. Deep Think) effectiveness in actual work environments isn’t nearly as outstanding as their amazing performance on traditional algorithmic benchmarks shows.

 Performance Contrast: Algorithm vs. Heuristic